 All ASDC data are available to the public from the Data Descriptions web page.
 Detailed information about the data products, including documentation, ordering tools, and tools for working with the data, are available for each project ASDC supports.
-Some of the data products include web interfaces that allow direct access to the data holdings for immediate downloading, for placing media orders, or for ordering prepackaged CD-ROMs and videocassettes.
+Some of the data products include web interfaces that allow direct access to the data holdings for immediate downloading.

 Enhanced search and subsetting capabilities are available for CALIPSO, CERES, MISR, MOPITT, TAD and TES data by accessing their individual search applications respectfully.
 Please visit our Order Data page for a complete listing of all data search and order tools accessible from the ASDC.

 ASDC customers include scientists; researchers; federal, state, and local governments; educational and commercial professionals; application users; the commercial remote sensing community; and the general public.